 The Institute of Cancer Research, London, is one of the world’s most influential cancer research organisations.
-Today, meet the researchers improving kidney surgery certainty, discover how we solved a molecular puzzle and learn how to support our work.
+Today, genetic variants for brain cancer, revolutionising radiotherapy, and The Royal Parks Half Marathon.

 Pioneering phase I studies of new cancer drugs

 Join #teamICR and head to the world famous motor racing track for a unique road race – great for beginners or for training for the London Marathon.